web-platform-tests/wpt/docs/writing-tests/idlharness.md

 * _srcs_: a list of specifications whose IDL you want to test.
 The names here need to match the filenames (excluding the extension) in `/interfaces/`.
 * _deps_: a list of specifications the IDL listed in _srcs_ depends upon.
 Be careful to list them in the order that the dependencies are revealed.
-* _setup_func_: a function that takes care of creating the various objects that you want to test.
+* _setup_func_: a function or async function that takes care of creating the various objects that you want to test.

 ## Methods of `IdlArray` ##